Grieving families view TWA Flight 800 wreckage

 ``You immediately run through your mind that these seats were full at one time, full of life, full of people and children and husbands and wives.

-``It’s so upsetting to see them sitting like that, completely empty and just broken to pieces,″ she said.
+``It’s so upsetting to see them sitting like that, completely empty and just broken to pieces.
+It’s a very quiet, cold and eerie feeling,″ she said.

 Such visits are routinely offered to relatives of plane crash victims, officials said, and several families had asked to see the wreckage.

-Only two relatives had viewed the hangar before Saturday: Charles Christopher, an FBI agent whose wife, a flight attendant, was killed, and Jamie Hurd’s father and sister, Cyndi Hurd.
+Only two families had viewed the hangar before Saturday: Charles Christopher, an FBI agent whose wife, a flight attendant, was killed, and Jamie Hurd’s father and sister, Cyndi Hurd.

 Friday, the medical examiner’s office said DNA tests had identified Hurd’s body.
 He’s the 216th victim to be identified.